The Hex Hatch

 The hatch usually begins during the last light of the day.
 Probably because of their size, after splitting the exoskeleton and struggling out, they stay on the water longer than most mayflies.
 Therefore they are very vulnerable to trout.
 In addition, hatches occur usually on muggy warm nights making the drying of wings more difficult.
 After leaving the river and spending one to three nights in the trees they become mature adults with clear wings and longer tails.
 When the sun goes down the flight takes off.
 You will see sometimes thousands of bugs flying upstream prior to mating and dying.

 The hex, known in the past as the Michigan Caddis or the Fish Fly has thousands of imitations.
 Many “tourist “patterns have big, bushy white wings.
 Many are oversized and not very realistic.
 My favorite patterns are very realistic.
 I like a pattern, Robert’s Yellow Drake, a Brown Drake imitation tied larger for both duns and spinners.
-I’m a big fan of Ed McCoy’s Foam Belly and Muck Bug Hex patterns.
+I’m also a big fan of Ed McCoy’s All Day Dun and Boondoggle Hex patterns.

 Finally, regarding patterns.
 The further into the hatch you go the more realistic the patterns need to be.
 This is due to the fact that every fish in the river comes up to eat Hexes.
 Consequently, they have all been stung by hooks.
 Make sure you carry some realistic patterns or you will get refused by bigger trout.